cooperlees/aioexabgp/README.md

 ## Client

-Library to perform X asynchronous healthchecks (of an IGP or a `ping` check) and handle announcing + withdrawing routes
+Library to perform X asynchronous healthchecks (e.g query an IGP or a `ping` check) and handle announcing + withdrawing routes.
+The library will also be able to read routes from ExaBGP peers and then program any FIB you write a Handler for (e.g. Linux Route table or an IGP)

 Goals: